dynamic tagging (like wmii)

 Thanks for your consideration.

-RE: dynamic tagging (like wmii) - Added by Christoph Kappel over 8 years ago
+RE: dynamic tagging (like wmii) - Added by Christoph Kappel almost 9 years ago

 Ok, let me start with explaining the difference between wmii and subtle in placement: